Rebilly/api-definitions/CONTRIBUTING.md

 ### Maintenance

-Set up lint rules to enforce any design rules to keep this list to a minimum (and remove from this list as rules are enabled to automate these checks).
+Set up lint rules to enforce any design rules to keep this list to a minimum, and remove from this list as rules are enabled to automate these checks.

 ### Schemas